Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

-correspondingly.
-Hence the rank behavior in the tensor decomposition of these discrete functions is completely similar to the case of Laplacian like operator in (\ref{eq:3a}) -- (\ref{eq:3d}) corresponding to the fractional power $\alpha=1$.
-This special case was considered in \cite{DPSS:2014}.
+respectively.
+The low rank tensor decomposition of these discrete functions is practically identical to the case of Laplacian operator in (\ref{eq:3a}) -- (\ref{eq:3c}) corresponding to the fractional power $\alpha=1$.
+The similar model has been considered in \cite{DPSS:2014} for $d=2,3$, where instead of $(-\Delta_\ell)^{\alpha}$ the so-called Caputo type integral representation has been adapted.
+Instead of the Fourier based diagonalization, the QTT tensor approximation \cite{KhQuant:09,Osel-TT-LOG:09} of the arising $n\times n$ univariate Toeplitz matrices has been applied. \end{remark}

+The application of the tensor techniques to the case of variable coefficients in (\ref{eq:Laplace_1Dfract}) in 3D case requires the solution of the few 1D spectral problems for symmetric three-diagonal $n\times n$ matrices, which on the order of magnitude faster compared with the optimal cost $O(n^4)$ for solving the 3D control problem in the full matrix format.